icon / 24x24 / ic24-trending-up

 These international Chipotle restaurants are not franchises — they’re joint ventures.
 Chipotle’s Asian locations will be in partnership with SPC Group, a leading South Korean food company, while their first international agreement in 2023 was in partnership with Alshaya Group and allowed the company to begin making a footprint in the Middle East.

-While it’s not possible to open a Chipotle of your own, investors seeking the opportunity to open a similar fast-casual franchise still have options.
+While it’s not possible to open a Chipotle of your own, investors seeking the opportunity of buying a franchise or opening a similar fast-casual concept still have options.
 Here are a few of the most popular choices:

 Moe’s Southwest Grill